wufanalinx/VD100/demo/course_s1/Documents/course_s1_EN.rst

 If there are no errors, the simulation software in Vivado starts working.

-10.
-After the simulation interface pops up, as shown below, the interface is the waveform of 50ms when the simulation software automatically runs to the simulation setting.
+10. After the simulation interface pops up, as shown below, the interface is the waveform of 50ms when the simulation software automatically runs to the simulation setting.

 .. image:: images/media/image76.png
   :width: 6.00417in
   :height: 1.23611in

 Since the state change time of LED[3:0] designed in the program is long, and the simulation is relatively time-consuming, we observe the changes of the timer[31:0] counter here.
-Put it into Wave and observe it (click uut under the Scope interface, Then right-click and select timer under the Objects interface, and select Add Wave in the pop-up drop-down menu.
+Put it into Wave and observe it (click uut under the Scope interface,Then right-click and select timer under the Objects interface, and select Add Wave in the pop-up drop-down menu.Window).
-Window).

 .. image:: images/media/image77.png
   :width: 3.82425in